kohyar/set_multiple_VMs_environment/README.md

 cAdvisor is now running (in the background) on http://localhost:8080.
 The setup includes directories with Docker state cAdvisor needs to observe.

-## Duplicate other virtual machines
-The first step is to copy cloned VM into the host.
-Then you should register the VM in the VirtualBox:<br/>
+We set up an ubuntu guest on our local machine, then we copy exported machin to the destiation:<br/>
+<code> $ vboxmanage export machineName -o test.ova</code><br/>
-<code> $ VBoxManage registervm ~/VirtualBox\ VMs/ububtu/ububtu.vbox </code>
+<code> $ vboxmanage import test.ova</code>

-To check if it is registerd:<br/>
-<code>$ VBoxManage list vms </code>

-Configure VM settings:<br/>
-<code>$ VBoxManage modifyvm vmtest --ostype  "Linux26_64" --memory 4096 --acpi on --cpus 1  --description guestname </code>

-After that Create the bridge interface in host os:<br/>
+We set the bridge network again after importing the ova file.
+To create the bridge interface in host os:<br/>
 <code>$ brctl addbr vmtestbr1 </code><br/>
 <code>$ ifconfig  vmtestbr1 192.168.222.1  netmask 255.255.255.0 up </code><br/>
 <code>$ ping -c 2 192.168.222.1 </code>